jamestharpe/jamestharpe.com/content/serverless-typescript-getting-started.md

 > Note: A broad set of [`serverless create` templates](https://github.com/serverless/serverless/tree/master/lib/plugins/create/templates) are available for AWS, including C#, Groovy, Python, and others.

-We now have a boilerplate Serverless application that is *technically* ready to be deployed!
+This creates a boilerplate Serverless application that is *technically* ready to be deployed.
 Let's explore the created project:

 ```bash
 $ ls